poorvabh/poorvabh/README.md

 ## Hi there 👋
 #### I have created this repository to showcase my work and collaborate on new projects
- <p> 🏛 I am working as Business Data Analyst at Intuit.
-I completed my Masters from University at Buffalo, NY<br>
+<p>🌱 I am working as Business Data Analyst at Intuit<br>
+🏛 completed my Masters from University at Buffalo, NY<br>
 👯 I’m looking to collaborate on AI projects <br >📫 How to reach me: Email: poorvabh@buffalo.edu</p>

 <!--